Eat better

 (Experiment 175) Hazelnut coffee chocolate

 These chocolates are ridiculously good!
-The 2 ganache ( coffee+ hazelnut) punched with the dark chocolate cover just knock it off the park!
+The two ganaches (coffee and hazelnut), punched up with the dark chocolate coating, just knock it out of the park!

-That being said, this recipe is not hard but let me give you a fair warning, it’s time-consuming.
-In a large-scale environment where you do 5-10x this amount, it’s likely worth it.
-For such a small batch, as good as the chocolate is, its ALOT of work 😉
+That being said, this recipe isn’t hard, but let me give you a fair warning: it’s time-consuming.
+In a large-scale environment where you’re making 5–10x this amount, it’s likely worth it.
+For such a small batch, as good as the chocolate is, it’s a lot of work.

 Praline paste